-So, for the patient, it's for themselves, they can look at their readings and go oh, you know, maybe I should make a doctor's appointment and it then it gives them that direction on where they're going... it gives you as a patient an overview of where you are with your health as well.
+So, for the patient, it's for themselves, they can look at their readings and go oh, you know, maybe I should make a doctor's appointment and it then it gives them that direction on where they're going... it gives you as a patient an overview of where you are with your health onditions) on Wiley Online Library for rules of use; OA articles are governed by the applicable Creative Commons License as well.
 And all of this is something that fits well with our culture and ways of doing things.
 C01